-Promoting international cooperation through several agreements and commitment of Vietnam such as Sendai Action Framework, ADDMER, international platform, Mekong River Commission...; in close coordination with multilateral financial institutions, organizations and United Nations agencies.
+Promoting international cooperation through several agreements and commitment of Vietnam such as Sendai Framework for Disaster Risk Reduction to 2030, ADDMER, APEC, international platform, Mekong River Commission...; in close coordination with bi-lateral and multilateral financial institutions, organizations and United Nations agencies.

 In 2020, the Disaster Risk Reduction Partnership was established with the membership of 22 international organizations and NGOs.
-The Partnership has played a leading role in information sharing, calling for the support of partner members in responding and overcoming special disaster consequences during major natural disasters such as: the

-2019-2020 drought and saltwater intrusion (total funding of more than \$1 million USD in relief to the people in the Mekong Delta) and 2020 historical flooding in the Central region (total funding of USD 25 million USD).
+The Partnership has played a leading role in information sharing, calling for the support of partner members in responding and overcoming special disaster consequences during major natural disasters such as: the 2019-2020 drought and saltwater intrusion (total funding of more than \$1 million USD in relief to the people in the Mekong Delta) and 2020 historical flooding in the Central region (total funding of USD 25 million USD).
+As of 2022, the total member of the DRRP is 24.

-Figure 17 : Mobilizing and supporting people in Central provinces damaged by floods
+Figure 20: Mobilizing and supporting people in Central provinces damaged by floods